AbenezerMamo/just-ified-kidding/README.md

 40. Women who think it's funny to play games with me when I was a sweet young price.
 Now I'm an @; a *; a greeen candel; a thicc whiccc
 41. Hello: My balls just popped; can you help me replace them?
 42. Stick up the fine gram.
 Called in the igloot
+43. Pike's peek.
+From my head to my heel toe.
+I can't even shift dawg.
+I like my speed in one gear.
+Trying to boost me a GT engine too.
+Just the tires i can't a Ford